 Since then, regulators have increasingly taken a more critical stance towards digital companies and their proposed mergers—a move which may further add uncertainty to any potential takeover bid by Nvidia.
 If this bid fails, it could mean a substantial setback in arm’s financial future and the value of its stock price.

-It is clear that any news concerning this takeover bid and its progress through EU review boards will be closely watched by investors who may consider taking their money elsewhere if there is an extended period of uncertainly or if regulatory concerns ultimately intervene in stopping a potential deal between Nvidia and ARM Holdings.
+It is clear that any news concerning this takeover bid and its progress through EU analysis boards will be closely watched by investors who may consider taking their money elsewhere if there is an extended period of uncertainly or if regulatory concerns ultimately intervene in stopping a potential deal between Nvidia and ARM Holdings.

 Impact of EU Investigation on the Tech Industry